 - It fails to read all photos of iPhone.

-As we can see, these three methods all allow you to transfer photos from iPhone to Windows 10 PC.
+As we can see, all methods mentioned above allows you to transfer photos from iPhone to Windows 10 PC.
 However, taking all aspects into considered, AirMore will be your best choice.
-As USB cable is necessary when you use Method 1 and Method 3.
-While, using USB would be really inconvenient.
-You may not have a USB cable at hand.
-On the contrary, AirMore enables users to wirelessly transfer photos and other files between iPhone and PC such as music, videos, documents and contacts and so on.
-In addition, if you want to delete some useless files, this handy tool also makes it very easy.
-Just click “Delete” button on the interface and you can discard unwanted files to free up your iPhone space.
+Because AirMore enables users to wirelessly transfer photos and other files between iPhone and PC.
+In addition, using AirMore, you can easily add files or delete unnecessary files in just one click.
 All in all, with this smart tool, you can manage nearly all your iPhone data with very ease.